 This is a guest post from Zack Eswine, Pastor of Riverside Church and Director of Homiletics at Covenant Seminary.
 This is the conclusion of Zack’s two-part series on Am I Called.
-You can read part one here.
-In it, Zack discuss how God comforted Paul not by absence of stress, but by presence of a fellow friend in ministry and how the soul-companionship of a fellow minister is God’s means for providing down-deep comfort within the pains of ministry.
+In Part One, Zack discuss how God comforted Paul not by absence of stress, but by presence of a fellow friend in ministry and how the soul-companionship of a fellow minister is God’s means for providing down-deep comfort within the pains of ministry.

 What does this mean for us?